Ruby101-was-taken/MDP-CA2-Ruby-And-Darren/README.md

 ESC - Pause

 # How To Play
+It is Tuesday.
-It is Tuesday.\nYou have to collect 10 stars before the other player to win.
+You have to collect 10 stars before the other player to win.
 You know a star has appeared when a sound plays.
 Jumping on another player's head makes them drop a star... if they have one.
 Bumping into them will also make them drop a star... but you will also drop one of yours.